IRA Charitable Rollover

 2. What is the tax incentive of IRA contributions?

 No tax is incurred on the withdrawal from your IRA, so these gifts do not qualify for an income tax charitable deduction.
 However, they have the benefit of lowering taxes by reducing your adjusted gross income (AGI).
+Reducing your AGI may result in lower Medicare premiums and a lower portion of Social Security income that is subject to income tax.
 Unlike many other charitable gifts, this tax strategy can benefit you even if you do not itemize.

 3. How should IRA contributions be made to charity?

 Funds from your IRA should be given directly to WatersEdge to benefit the ministry or ministries you choose to support.
 If you withdraw funds first and then make the donation, the gift will not qualify as a tax-free transfer.

 Review Your Giving Options

 When you give generously, the details make all the difference.
 It’s important to keep in mind your family situation, tax considerations and charitable goals.

 Make the right choice with a simple side-by-side comparison.